The WFSU Ecology Blog

 The graph above appears in the video, and it’s worth taking a little time to discuss.
 It correlates river flow, based on data from the Sumatra gauge, and seafood landings for Franklin County (where Apalachicola Bay is located).
 Landings data is recorded by the Florida Fish and Wildlife Commission when seafood workers return from their trips.
 Landings don’t tell us how many oysters or shrimp are in the water, but it follows that when stocks are lower, there is less product to harvest.
 This is a rough thumbnail sketch.

 Oysters take longer to reach market size- between 18 months and three years.
-Wet and dry climate cycles last for similar time periods, but not always exactly.
+Wet and dry climate cycles last for similar periods, but not always exactly.
 You can see how some of the highest landings have come in low flow years, and some of the lowest have come during wetter years.

 apalach-drought-landings-95-16-3